How to Encourage Customers to Leave More Reviews

 10 Ways to Increase Client Reviews

-As a multi-location brand, one of the easiest ways you can gain more reviews is by simply asking customers to leave them.
-After a customer purchases a product or uses your services, your brand can send them an email asking them to leave a review.
+As a multi-location brand, one of the easiest ways you can gain more reviews is by simply encouraging customers to leave them.
+After a customer purchases a product or uses your services, your brand can send them an email inviting them to leave a review.
 We’ll get more into email etiquette later.

-There are also opportunities for your brand to ask for reviews in person.
-If your company has a customer success team that interacts with customers, they can ask for reviews directly.
+There are also opportunities for your brand to encourage reviews in person.
+If your company has a customer success team that interacts with customers, they can encourage reviews directly.
 For example, if a customer success member is speaking with a customer, and the customer is raving about a product — that is the perfect time to encourage them to leave a review.

 2. Make Reviews Easy and Accessible